Degenerative Myelopathy (chronic degenerative radiculomyelopathy CDRM)

 Long term prognosis for DM is poor.
 Some clinicians advise the use of vitamin supplements and amioncaproic acid, but the safety and effectiveness of this treatment is not greatly known.
 Please discuss this further with your veterinarian.

-Swimming in a heated hydrotherapy pool can help to maintain muscle use, enabling the dog to continue walking for longer than would otherwise be possible.
+Hydrotherapy in an Aquatic Treadmill can help to maintain muscle use, enabling the dog to continue walking for longer than would otherwise be possible.
 Cardiovascular fitness is also maintained along with the strength of the front legs, both of increasing importance if owners are considering the use of a cart.
 The mental welfare of the dog is much improved by hydrotherapy, in the non weight-bearing environment all four limbs are able to work in the normal manner of a healthy animal.
-This freedom of movement will make for a much happier dog who can then swim and play normally in the water.
+This freedom of movement will make for a much happier dog who can exercise more normally in the water.
 It is only when the disease progresses that the hind limb activity lessens, although the front limbs usually remain strong.

 The use of carts

 There is much controversy about the use of carts for dogs with hind limb paralysis.
 We feel that this is a decision that should be made on an individual basis.
-Many dogs cannot cope with using a cart while others, however, cope well and gain much quality of life with one.
-Many owners also feel unable to put their dogs in mechanical devices, this has to be your choice.
+Some dogs cannot cope with using a cart while others, however, cope very well and gain much quality of life with one.
+Many owners also feel unable to put their dogs in mechanical devices, this has to be your decision, let your dog guide you.

 There are some basic guidelines that should be followed when considering a cart:

-When all is said and done we would not discourage the use of a cart as long as it covers all the correct criteria and the dog and owners are happy with its use.
+When all is said and done we would greatly encourage the use of a cart as long as it covers all the correct criteria and the dog and owners are happy with its use.

 Since several of our clients have used carts for their dogs I have seen their benefits and the good quality of life that dogs can have with them.
 After watching a JRT, in a cart, hurtling around a playing field, with his “normal” companions a Labrador and Retriever, teasing them and having enormous fun I have been convinced in favour of their use.
 I still stress that it is important to look at the practicalities, design and both physical and mental welfare of the dog thoroughly when making your decision.